WAOW: History

 WAOW signed on the air on May 7, 1965.
-Owned by Mid-Continent Broadcasting, it served as a satellite station of Madison's WKOW as part of the Wisconsin Television Network which would later include WXOW in La Crosse and WQOW in Eau Claire.
+Owned by Midcontinent Broadcasting, it served as a satellite station of Madison's WKOW as part of the Wisconsin Television Network which would later include WXOW in La Crosse and WQOW in Eau Claire.
 Midcontinent Broadcasting sold the stations to Horizon Communications in 1970.
 Liberty Television bought the stations in 1978.
 This station gradually increased its local programming and content, finally severing the electronic umbilical cord with WKOW in the 1980s.
+WAOW was one of two commercial stations in the Wausau–Rhinelander market to air Sesame Street, the other being WAEO-TV in Rhinelander, before Wisconsin's state educational TV network was extended to the region.

 In 1985, Liberty Television sold the Wisconsin stations to Tak Communications.
 Tak filed for Chapter 11 bankruptcy protection in 1991 and would be taken over by a group of creditors less than three years later.
 In 1995, Shockley Communications purchased WAOW along with three sister stations (WKOW, WXOW, and WQOW) from Tak's creditors.
 Quincy Newspapers purchased most of the Shockley stations, including its Wisconsin sister stations in June 2001.

 Between 1994 and 1999, WAOW carried the Fox network's National Football League game package, which featured most games of the home state Green Bay Packers.
 The arrangement was necessary due to a lack of a local, over-the-air Fox affiliate in the Wausau–Rhinelander market.
 (Area cable systems primarily carried Fox through the Foxnet service or through Green Bay's WGBA-TV or WLUK-TV.)
 WAOW's arrangement with Fox came to an end in December 1999, when the Wittenberg-licensed WFXS (channel 55) signed on to become Central Wisconsin's first full-time Fox station.

 On June 25, 2002, WAOW became the first commercial television station in the Wausau–Rhinelander market to broadcast in high-definition; WYOW would join them on October 24.